florushoogendoorn/nl.ihoog.example2/README.md

 ### Example 2 app for Homey
 A basic example app to demonstrate the speech and ledring functions.
+The code is inspired by code samples of the Homey team ;-)

 ---
 ##### Speech triggers: